Executive stock option exercise with full and partial information on a drift change point

-For concreteness, let us focus until further notice on the finite horizon scenario, with $T<\infty$ and $\mathbf{T}=[0,T]$.
 An executive stock option (ESO) on $X$ is an American call option with strike $K\geq 0$ and maturity $T$, so has payoff $(X_{t}-K)^{+}$ if exercised at $t\in\mathbf{T}$.
-We assume the executive receives the cash payoff on exercise as this is both the most common type and the most relevant for the study of private information.
+We assume the ESO holder receives the cash payoff on exercise.
 We consider two agents in this scenario, each of whom is awarded at time zero an ESO on $X$, and who have access to different filtrations, but are identical in other respects.
-Both agents are prohibited from trading $X$ (think of them as employees of the company whose share price is $X$).
-For simplicity, we shall assume there are no other trading opportunities for these agents, and there are no other contractual features of the ESO, such as a vesting period or partial exercise opportunities.
-This is so we can focus exclusively on the effect of the different information sets of the two agents.
+In practice, employees holding such ESOs are prohibited from trading the company stock $X$ (see Carpenter \cite{carpenter98} and Section 16c of the Securities and Exchange Act), and this motivates our assumption that neither agent trades the stock.

-The first agent (the {\em insider}) has {\em full information}.
-He knows the values of all the model parameters and has full access to the background filtration $\mathbb F$, so in particular can observe the Brownian motion $W$ and the one-jump process $Y$.

-The second agent (the {\em outsider}) has {\em partial information}.
+The first agent has {\em full information}.
+He knows the values of all the model parameters and has full access to the background filtration $\mathbb{F}$, so in particular can observe the Brownian motion $W$ and the one-jump process $Y$.
+The second agent has {\em partial information}.
 She also knows the values of the constant model parameters, and observes the stock price $X$, but not the one-jump process $Y$.
-The outsider's filtration is therefore the observation filtration $\widehat{\mathbb F}$, and the only difference between the agents is that the outsider does not know the value of the process $Y$, which she will filter from stock price observations.
+The partially informed agent's filtration is therefore the observation filtration $\widehat{\mathbb{F}}$.
+The only difference between the agents is that the partially informed agent does not know the value of the process $Y$, which she will filter from stock price observations.